apache/cassandra-java-driver/manual/core/configuration/README.md

 #### Derived profiles

-Configuration profiles are hard-coded in the configuration, and can't be changed at runtime (except by modifying and reloading the files).
+Execution profiles are hard-coded in the configuration, and can't be changed at runtime (except by modifying and reloading the files).
 What if you want to adjust an option for a single request, without having a dedicated profile for it?